tomcrown/tomcrown/README.md

 I’ve shipped projects such as:

-*  **Treasury Lock** - A decentralized app that allows users to lock tokens for a fixed period and withdraw only after the lock duration ends.
-Fully audited and approved by MoveBit.
+*  **Treasury Lock** - A decentralized app that allows users to lock tokens for a fixed period and withdraw only after the lock duration ends. *Fully audited and approved by MoveBit*.

 *  **CoinTribute** - A decentralized fundraising platform built with Sui Move.